- Step #1: Find Beauty Pageants

 Shoes in children’s pageants are typically plain white and matted, not shiny.
 Socks also normally are white with a few layers of lace.

 If you are crafty, you can make or update the pageant costume yourself!
-For example, buy a simple dress and add the glitzy features to it.
-Or update the socks a bit, by adding extra shiny details.
+For example, buy a simple dress and add glitzy features to it.
+Or update the socks a bit by adding extra shiny details.
 Having a unique and well-thought costume can end up being the decisive moment in the final result of your child in the pageant.

 Read Also: Best Age to Start Modeling

 The child’s visual preparation for the event doesn’t stop with the choice of clothes.
 What to do with your child’s hair?
-It’s all about making a statement by going with big volume.
-If your child’s hair is long enough, consider backcombing the curls to create the classic teased curls.
-If the curls start getting into the face, reconsider and possibly go with another iconic pageant hairstyle, by gathering the curls to the side - the side updo.
+It’s all about making a statement by going with a big volume.
+If your child’s hair is long enough, consider backcombing the curls to create classic teased curls.
+If the curls start getting into the face, reconsider and possibly go with another iconic pageant hairstyle by gathering the curls to the side - the side updo.

 No worries if the child’s hair isn’t long enough for these two styles.
-Shorter strands can be easier modified to whatever pageant dress style you are going with.
+Shorter strands can be easily modified to whatever pageant dress style you are going with.
 Or simply go with relaxed hair - you are testing everything, so the simplest hairstyle might end up being the best option.

-While the options are numerous, and ultimately depend on what looks the best on your child, one thing to always remember is that the hair shouldn’t take the attention away from the face.
+While the options are numerous and ultimately depend on what looks the best on your child, one thing to always remember is that the hair shouldn’t take the attention away from the face.

 It’s almost showtime!
 If you follow the previous steps, your kid should be more or less ready for his or her first children’s beauty pageant.

-It’s about having fun, and seeing what works and what doesn’t.
+It’s about having fun and seeing what works and what doesn’t.
 If you decide to continue with the children’s beauty pageants, the progress you made with this first try will be undeniably visible while preparing for the second show.